Bull Hill Project

 Where to hike at Bull Hill

 Currently, the Bull Hill Preserve is a work in progress.
-Although WLT owns approximately 975 acres on Bull Hill, all the properties are not contiguous, but are interspersed with property owned by others.
+Although WLT owns almost 1000 acres on Bull Hill, all the properties are not contiguous, but are interspersed with property owned by others.
 Please respect our neighbors by parking in the designated area and staying on the marked hiking trail.

 Categories:Horses Allowed, Mountain Biking Allowed, Views, Walkable Locations, Walking Trail

 Donors include:Susan Waldron – “The Sherman and Susan Waldron Preserve on Bull Hill”;